• HOME

 View of colorfully painted deck at Mirador de la Cruz overlooking San Juan La Laguna town and San Pedro and Toliman volcanoes in Lake Atitlán, Guatemala.

-Before we get into the nitty-gritty, a quick word of advice on where to stay.
+Before we get into the nitty-gritty, a quick word of advice on where to stay in Lake Atitlan.

-If you are wanting to explore the lake’s municipalities in a few days, know that day trips are possible but taxing.
-However, if you were to base yourself in San Pedro, San Marcos, or San Juan as this is where most of the activities are, it would be easier to get around and check off your bucket list.
+This is why I recommend basing yourself in San Pedro, San Marcos, or San Juan, as this is where most of the activities are, and it’s easier to get around and check off your bucket list.

-The lesser-known towns of Santa Cruz, Santa Catarina Palopó, Jaibalito, Santiago Atitlán, Tzununá, etc, feature some of the best hotels in the area, but they are really for get-there-and-relax vacations.
+The lesser-known towns of Santa Cruz, Santa Catarina Palopó, Jaibalito, Santiago Atitlán, Tzununá, etc., feature some of the best hotels in the area, but they’re more geared towards relaxing vacations where you won’t want to leave very often.

 Now let’s look at the top hotels in Lake Atitlán!